logomonicLearning/osi-model/layers/osiIntro.md

 ## COMPONENTS OF THE INTERNET.

-The internet is the physical infrastructure which enables communication between distributed applications such as the web, voip, games etc. it also provides communication services between two hosts on a network.
+The internet is the physical infrastructure which enables communication between distributed applications such as the web, voip and games.
+It also provides communication services between two hosts on a network.
 Outlined below are it's main components:

 <table>
 <thead>